 • Courage.

-• Refer to the rulebook as well as the National Cutting Horse Association website at http://www.nchacutting.com/.
+• Refer to your association’s rulebook and the National Cutting Horse Association website for more information.